Γ

 Disadvantages of Comfrey Gel

-• Shorter shelf life than ointments
+• Shorter shelf life than salves

-• Less occlusive, therefore less penetration
+• Less occlusive, therefore lower penetration

 • More complex production